ahle-pro/kata_bank/README.md

 # KATA bank
-Simulation of a banking system written in Java for KATA
+Simulation of a banking system written in Java for KATA.

 ### Prerequisites
 * Reading: https://cucumber.io/school